 Pushing the edge of lawn mower technology further is this robotic lawn mower from Worx.
-It functions similarly to a robot vacuum cleaner by mowing a preset area of up to a ½-acre on its own.
-The operator sets up wire barriers that the lawn mower won’t cross, ensuring it only mows in a certain area.
+It functions similarly to a robot vacuum cleaner by mowing a preset area of up to a quarter acre on its own.
+The operator sets up wire barriers that the lawn mower won’t cross, ensuring it only mows in a set area.
 It has a laser eye that guides it around any obstacles that might be in the yard.
-A single front wheel and two large rear wheels carry it through the yard while allowing it to turn on a dime.
+A single front caster and two large rear-drive wheels carry it through the yard while allowing it to turn on a dime.

-The Worx WR155 can also connect to a smart device, through which the user can program daily schedules or direct the mower to stop or start.
-It runs off the same Worx battery that powers the company’s other yard tools and will automatically return to its charging station when the battery gets low.
+The Worx Landroid M can also connect to a smart device, through which the user can program daily schedules or direct the mower to stop or start.
+It runs off the same 20-volt Worx battery that powers the company’s other yard tools and will automatically return to its charging station when the battery gets low.

 - Deck size: 18 inches

 - Mows up to ¼ of an acre

 - Can be controlled via an app through Wi-Fi or Bluetooth

 - Brushless motor extends battery life

 Get the Worx robotic lawn mower on Amazon.

 While electric and battery-powered mowers make excellent options for some property owners, many others still require the free-ranging, on-demand convenience of a gas-powered mower.
 For those with up to a half acre, the Honda lawn mower is a worthy choice thanks to a combination of durability and reliability, superior cut quality, and user-friendly controls.
 Those caring for larger acreage may appreciate the John Deere riding lawn mower’s engine power, functional versatility, operator comfort, and easy maintenance.